ideaspaper/fnless/README.md

 _**Parameters**_

-- `objParams`: an object literal whose keys are the same with `keyVars`'s contents.
+- `objParams`: An object that contains keys that have been mentioned during object instantiation as keyVars.

 > Since fnless uses `JSON.parse()`, there will be limitations when inserting array or object as value.
 >